How to get into Factorio without overcomplicating things.

 So it's WASD movement, T for tech tree, E for inventory, left click to put a thing down or open a thing up, right click to remove something from the map (either things you placed or like, rocks and trees), space to shoot, and while rarely relevant, enter to get in/out of vehicles.

 Then you've got some really important hot keys that you don't NEED but wow are they great especially early on.
-Holding control lets you snag things out of things, holding F lets you vacuum loose items off the floor, and holding Z lets you quickly drop whatever is in your hand into things.
+Holding control lets you snag things out of things, holding F lets you vacuum loose items off the floor, and holding Z lets you quickly drop whatever is in your hand into things (or onto the floor).
 And as a general rule, you can hold buttons down while running around to just keep doing whatever thing where your mouse is.
-There's even nice quality of life things like if you hold the button to place a conveyor belt, and run around or swing the mouse around, it'll ignore the axis the belt's not traveling in, so you can really quickly drag a big line out.
+There's even nice quality of life things like if you hold the button to place a conveyor belt, and run around or swing the mouse around, it'll ignore the axis the belt's not traveling in, so you can really quickly drag a big line out, AND automatically place underground belts if your path crosses an obstacle.
 Hold the button to place a power pole down and run around and you'll keep auto-placing more just far enough apart to stay connected.
 And of course if you have, as tends to be the case in the early game, a line of furnaces smelting things, you can put a stack of coal in your hand, hold Z and smear your mouse over them all to roughly evenly distribute it everywhere, then hold control and drag all over to get the smelted products out.
 Speed runs for this game are under 2 hours, and like half of that is in the early game where you're constantly moving stuff around by hand.
 Would be a lot more if not for those time savers.

 While I'm at it, when you're fiddling with inventories, various combinations of left and right clicking, holding shift or control let you do stuff like "get 5 of these, take half this stack, put one thing in my hand here not the whole stack" and then there's like the most important hot key in the game, alt, which you hit exactly once after starting a new game so that all of your machines and furnaces display what they're producing and then never touch alt again except to fix it when you alt-tab out and accidentally turn that display back off.